cbdevsec/cbdevsec/README.md

 - 🌱 I’m currently learning **Backend dev**

-- 👨‍💻 All of my projects are available at [cbdevsec.github.io/projects](cbdevsec.github.io/projects)
+- 👨‍💻 All of my projects are available at [cbdevsec.github.io/](cbdevsec.github.io/)

-- 📝 I regularly write articles on [cbdevsec.github.io/blog](cbdevsec.github.io/blog)

 - 📫 How to reach me **ayakhiouat@gmail.com**